 We believe that our markets and our operations possess and have demonstrated continuing and considerable resilience against the uncertainties of the current environment.
-In 2023, Snap-on expects to make ongoing progress along its defined runways for coherent growth, leveraging capabilities already demonstrated in the automotive repair arena and developing and expanding its professional customer base, not only in automotive repair, but in adjacent markets, additional geographies and other areas, including extending in critical industries, where the cost and penalties for failure can be high.
-In pursuit of these initiatives, we project that capital expenditures in 2023 will approximate \$100 million, of which \$48.8 million was incurred in the first six months of the year.
+For the remainder of 2023, Snap-on expects to make ongoing progress along its defined runways for coherent growth, leveraging capabilities already demonstrated in the automotive repair arena and developing and expanding its professional customer base, not only in automotive repair, but in adjacent markets, additional geographies and other areas, including extending in critical industries, where the cost and penalties for failure can be high.
+In pursuit of these initiatives, we project that capital expenditures in 2023 will approximate \$100 million, of which \$73.9 million was incurred in the first nine months of the year.

-Snap-on currently anticipates that its full year 2023 effective income tax rate will be in the range of 23% to 24%.
+Snap-on currently anticipates that its full-year 2023 effective income tax rate will approximate 23%.